-With the upcoming broadcast television premiere of Medora (on PBS, Monday March 31 at 10 pm; check local listings), not to mention that we’re in the midst of NCAA basketball “March Madness,” we have the sport of James Naismith firmly on our minds.
+Looking back at the 2014 broadcast television premiere of Independent Lens‘ Medora, not to mention that we’re in the midst of NCAA basketball “March Madness,” we have the sport of James Naismith firmly on our minds.
 While Medora is about much, much more than high school basketball — “The film transcends the underdog sports doc,” wrote John Fink in The Film Stage, telling “a timely and important story with raw immediacy” — the struggling underdog basketball team is the heart and soul of the film, both on the courts and off.

 The general feeling about basketball movies is that there aren’t enough good ones, and while that may ostensibly be true, there have still been quite a few excellent films.
 Here are my picks for the best films about basketball, both documentary and fiction, some famous, some obscure.